envisioning/vocab/src/content/articles/reversal-course.md

 ---
+generality:
+- 0.68
+- 0.665
+- 0.65
+- 0.635
+- 0.62
+- 0.605
+- 0.59
+slug: reversal-course
+summary: A practiced approach in AI training where learning direction is strategically changed to optimize model performance and mitigate issues like vanishing gradients.
 title: Reversal Course

-summary: A practiced approach in AI training where learning direction is strategically changed to optimize model performance and mitigate issues like vanishing gradients.
-slug: reversal-course
 ---

 Reversal Course in AI often alludes to a training strategy where the learning pathway is periodically reversed in direction or adjusted to enhance performance or address specific problems such as vanishing gradients in neural networks.
 This approach can be particularly significant in complex architectures or during long training sessions where the model's progress stagnates or becomes suboptimal.
 By strategically reversing course, these models can potentially escape local minima or rectify course to achieve a better generalization or convergence.
 The concept encompasses various techniques, including the adjustment of learning rates, implementation of adversarial training sessions, or the application of alternating updates in reinforcement learning contexts.